neilnmartin/dnd5e-graphql-api/README.md

 [There is a tendency in tech to focus on the tool instead of the outcome](https://www.youtube.com/watch?v=GBTdnfD6s5Q) So why would I choose to build a graphql server in Go, when one in TypeScript would be so much faster?
 One of the goals of this project is precisely to become more familiar with a tool (in this case the Go programming language) and be able to explore writing idiomatic, efficient code.
-As a web developer, I to be comfy in with it and expand into writing CLI tools and perhaps contributing to open source Go projects.
+I want to be comfy doing what I know (web development) and hope to expand into writing my own CLI tools and perhaps contributing to open source down the line.